 A four-hour co-parenting class is being offered (some virtually during COVID-19 and some in Spanish) to separated or separating parents.
 The class can lead to more positive interactions between parents as well as more positive interactions between parents and children.
 The class is so helpful that many of Virginia's family court judges are requiring that separated parents participate in this class.
-See the calendar below for class times and registration details.
-This class is being offered for free through the Access and Visitation program provided by the VA Department of Social Services.
-This project is also financially assisted by a generous grant from the Virginia Law Foundation.
-The Virginia Law Foundation promotes through philanthropy the rule of law, access to justice and law-related education.
+Please contact one of our centers to find out about available classes or use the calendar below.

 Topics covered by the class include

 • the effects on children and families when parents are no longer together,

 • the impact of parental conflict on children,

 • co-parenting skills,

 “This class enhanced my ability to communicate in a peaceful manner with my co-parent and to put our children’s feelings first because our actions do affect them and their self-esteem.”